The following guest post is from Brooke of Slow Your Home: Four Fuss-Free Meal Planning Hacks You’ll Love

-So before you begin planning next week’s menu, there’s two things you need to consider:
+So before you begin planning next week’s menu, there are two things you need to consider:

 1. Decide how often you will write out your meal plan.
 Weekly?
 Fortnightly?
 Monthly?
 I have a friend who plans her family meals 10 weeks at a time.
 Just establish what works best for you.

-For me, I take a piece of paper, write out the menu for the coming fortnight on the bottom half and the grocery list on the top half.
-It’s easiest to do it all at once, to ensure no ingredients are missed.
+I take a piece of paper and write out the menu for the coming fortnight on the bottom half and the grocery list on the top.
+It’s easiest to do it all at once to ensure no ingredients are missed.

 Now, the four meal-planning hacks you will love: